-- One mounting PC board, with serial ports, LTC reader and generator, is controlled by the motherboard. - IDE System Hard disk: the IDE disk drive is used for storing the EVS software and the DOS operating system.
+- One mounting PC board, with serial ports, LTC reader and generator, is controlled by the motherboard. - SAS System Hard disk: the SAS disk drive is used for storing the EVS software and the operating system.
 Neither audio nor video data is saved on this disk.
-The capacity of this drive may vary depending on market availability, but the system partition is always set to 1 GB.
-The remaining capacity of this drive is not used. - 128 MB SDRAM (or higher) modified.
-The SDRAM used has been modified to suit the system requirements.
+The capacity of this drive may vary depending on market availability, but the system partition is always set to 2 GB.
+The remaining capacity of this drive is not used. - 256 MB SDRAM (or higher) to suit the system requirements from Multicam 12.00.
 Please contact EVS support for RAMs upgrade.
 Do not use standard PC RAM modules.